alanng10/Version/Docue/a.md

 Version branch commit is diff forward to more high index.

 Version store history data with 1 fold for never branch name.

+Version diff patch range is any text range.